Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/04_Popups.md

 ##Using Popups
-Popups are used to draw attention away from the main UI and show them special information pertaining to content they selected.
+Popups are used to draw attention away from the main UI and show the user ephemeral information that this pressing.

 ##Initiating Popup
-`initiatePopup(data)`
+`new Popup(data)`
+First, a new object of class Popup must be created.

 This function will set up a popup for you to use.
 Everything must be supplied in a JSON object.